-I also don’t have the energy to fight with my 8 year old daughter who is going through one of those temporary phases homeschooled kids go through, where they become resistant to doing any schoolwork.
-(She would be quite happy to read for several hours, which makes me think perhaps I should change to a reading based curriculum for her?
-Advice is most welcome!)
+I also don’t have the energy to fight with my 8 year old.
+She is going through one of those temporary phases homeschooled kids go through, where they become resistant to doing any schoolwork.
+(She would be quite happy to read for several hours, which makes me think perhaps I should change to a literature-based curriculum for her…)

 I know she’ll grow out of it.
-In the past she was one of my easier kids to teach, but now she and her 10 year old brother have switched places (I think they meet together late at night and plot out how to make mom nuts).
+In the past she was one of my easier kids to teach, but now she and her 10 year old brother have switched places.
+Sometimes I think the kids meet together late at night and plot out how to make mom nuts.
 Now she is the hard one, and he is the diligent one.

 Or maybe it’s because the baby has just recovered from Roseola but is still fussy and doesn’t want me to do anything but pay attention to her.
 And she’s been waking me up all night for a week.

 I announced to the children that today was Unschooling Day.

 I expected them to jump up and down and shout, “Hooray!”.